-Diet and supplements: What's good and bad for kidney disease patientsNovember 11th, 2011 in Diseases, Conditions, Syndromes /
+Diet and supplements: What's good and bad for kidney disease patientsNovember 11, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Two studies presented during the American Society of Nephrology's Annual Kidney Week provide new information on dietary benefits and dangers in kidney disease patients.